stevenplatt/cv/README.md

 **Information Technology Analyst II**, Peoria, US, 2007-2012

-* Completed service and platform design for new satellite connected “field view” product support.
-Service utilized Librestream industrial cameras, Inmartsat connectivity, and Tandberg Cisco network gateways to allow screen sharing, live video markup, and remote support of Caterpillar industrial machines.
-Pilot services deployed to facilities in Canada, Czech Republic, and the United States.
+* Completed platform design for new satellite connected “field view” industrial support camera product with pilot deployments in Canada, Czech Republic, and the United States.
-* Created and managed “follow-the-sun” support team for phone network totalling 60,000 phone and video terminals across 50 countries, utilizing 3 teams at facilities in Belgium, Singapore, and the United States.
 * Deployed Cisco IP Phone and HD Telepresence video conference networks to facilities in Australia, China, Singapore, Thailand, and the United States.

 ## Conferences and Workshops